jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/approvalProcess/approved.rst

    :width: 600
    :align: center

-2. In the input "Аpprover" and "Mailbox" (you can search mailbox by name or uuid) enter details of the approver. and click on [Add] button.
+2. In the input "Аpprover" and "Mailbox" (you can search mailbox by name or uuid) enter details of the approver and click on [Add] button.
 You can create unlimited quantity of approvers.
 You can delete approver by clicking on [Cancel] button.

+.. warning:: **Please note!
+You can't set approver mailbox to mailbox that's takes part in envelope processing or duplicate mailbox from approval flow.**

 .. image:: pic_approval/Screenshot_4.png
    :width: 600